 Micro Macrame Rose Origin — Adriana Lazzari’s Rosellina

-If you love micro-macramé rose tutorials on YouTube, you might be surprised to learn that their design dates back to Adriana Lazzari’s 2011 book — Macramé, Il Pizzo Margarete.
+If you enjoy watching Micro Macrame tutorials on YouTube, you’ve almost certainly come across the rose motif.
+You may be surprised to learn that its design originates from Adriana Lazzari’s 2011 book, Macramé, Il Pizzo Margarete.

 This post is the third in my series exploring books about Margaretenspitze, following: